 Develop excellent verbal and written communication skills

-One of the most important Scrum master skills you will need communication.
-As part of your Scrum master responsibilities, you will be the main communicator among project owners and other key stakeholders.
-If you do not have good verbal and written communication skills, or if you are uncomfortable interacting one-on-one or in groups, this may not be the job for you.
+One of the most important Scrum master skills you will need is communication.
+As part of your Scrum master responsibilities, you will be a primary communicator within the team and with other key stakeholders.
+If you do not have effective verbal and written communication skills, or if you are uncomfortable interacting one-on-one or in groups, this may not be the job for you.

-There are Scrum master certification courses available, and although some companies will consider certification as one of their Scrum master prerequisites, it's not always necessary.
-However, if you have a certificate, it may help to give you an edge over other applicants when applying for Scrum master jobs.
+There are Scrum master training and certification courses available, and although some companies will consider certification as one of their Scrum master prerequisites, it's not always necessary.
+However, if you have the right credential, it may help to give you an edge over other applicants when applying for Scrum master jobs.

 How to get a Scrum master certification

-Because Scrum is flexible, there are several different programs available to choose from to earn certification.
-Each program offers its own twist on the requirements needed and the course subject matter.
-Some require that you attend a two-day training course and others offer flexible online training.
-All programs require that you pass a test to receive a certificate.
+There are several certifying organizations from which to choose.
+Each offers its own twist on the requirements.
+Some require that you attend a training course and others offer flexible online training.
+All programs require that you pass a test or assessment to complete the certification.

 Scrum master certification courses

-In addition to the basic Scrum master certifications, many programs offer additional levels such as PSM II and PSM III.
-These Scrum master certifications build on the previous levels to give you a deeper understanding of Scrum practices and applications.
+In addition to the basic Scrum master certifications, both programs offer additional levels that build on the previous ones to give you a deeper understanding of Scrum practices and applications.
 There is also a full range of other Scrum certification programs that you may be interested in, including: